-The black-tailed prairie dog (Cynomys ludovicianus) is one of the most social ground squirrels, living communally in large underground networks called "towns".
-Named for the bark-like warning given when predators are nearby, prairie dogs have an interesting social life, are ecologically important co the prairie ecosystem, and have seen drastic declines since 1900.
+The black-tailed prairie dog (Cynomys ludovicianus) is one of the most social ground squirrels, living communally in large underground networks called "towns."
+Named for the bark-like warning given when predators are nearby, prairie dogs have an interesting social life, are ecologically important to the prairie ecosystem, and have seen drastic declines since 1900.

 Breeding season is in late winter to early spring with the first litter of four to six pups being born in April.
 Pups emerge from the burrow six to seven weeks later.
 While females remain in the town of their birth, males disperse one to two years later to avoid breeding with close relatives.

 Prairie dogs are unusually social for rodents, greeting each other by placing their forearms around each other or even touching noses or teeth.
 Although often incorrectly referred to as hugging, these greetings are in fact a way to identify colony members by smell.
 The smallest group within a town is called a coterie and consists of a breeding male, three to five females, and several juveniles.

 Often referred to ecologically as a keystone species, the importance of prairie dogs in an ecosystem is disproportionate to their abundance.
 While a prairie dog town may be relatively small, it provides habitat, feeding grounds, and other important areas for several species of wildlife.